Can Bystander Interventions Improve Outcomes From Out-of-Hospital Cardiac Arrest?

 They add that the Institute of Medicine recently released a report that describes multiple steps to improve outcomes after cardiac arrest.
 “Key recommendations of this report include simple, sustainable high-quality efforts to measure and improve the process and outcome of care, as well as increased training of EMS personnel and leadership and funding for resuscitation research.
 The current studies … demonstrate the potential benefit these changes can have on resuscitation outcomes.
 Lay persons can improve outcomes after cardiac arrest in their community by participating in their system of care as well as supporting increased measurement and resuscitation research,” they explain.

-Keywords: Cardiopulmonary Resuscitation, Electric Countershock, Heart Arrest, Institute of Medicine (U.S.), Japan, Leadership, Out-of-Hospital Cardiac Arrest, Registries, Retrospective Studies, Survival Rate
+Keywords: Cardiopulmonary Resuscitation, Electric Countershock, Heart Arrest, National Academies of Science, Engineering, and Medicine, U.S., Health and Medicine Division, Japan, Leadership, Out-of-Hospital Cardiac Arrest, Registries, Retrospective Studies, Survival Rate

 < Back to Listings